ourownstory/neural_prophet/README.md

 For a visual introduction to NeuralProphet, [view this presentation](notes/NeuralProphet_Introduction.pdf).

+## Purpose
+- NeuralProphet is a time series forecasting framework that focuses on **simplicity, usability and human-in-the-loop model building**.
+- The balance between accuracy, explainability, and customization ability in NeuralProphet means that it may not be the most accurate model out-of-the-box, but its **ease of customization and high degree of interpretability** makes it a valuable tool for certain tasks.
+- With just a single line of code each, users can **define, customize, visualize, and evaluate their own forecasting models**.
+The trade-off for this convenience may be a slight reduction in accuracy.
+- NeuralProphet is best suited for time series data that is of **higher-frequency (sub-daily) and longer duration (at least two full periods/years)**.

 ## Contribute
 We compiled a [Contributing to NeuralProphet](CONTRIBUTING.md) page with practical instructions and further resources to help you become part of the family.